 Local Cycling Groups

 If your local bike shop doesn’t organize group rides, chances are there’s another local group that does.
-A majority of the folks will be into single-day rides, but you might get lucky and meet a fellow tourer or bikepacking-curious cyclist.
+A majority of the folks will be into single-day rides, but you might get lucky and find a bikepacking buddy.

 Cycling clubs or groups are often organized around a theme – road, MTB, gravel, women-specific, etc. – and have rides of varying difficulty on the calendar.
 You can find them on sites like meetup.com and eventbrite.com, in Facebook groups, or by googling things like “cycling clubs in (your area)” or “mountain bike group rides in (your area).”
 There are even a few multiday-focused groups out there.